MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 # Template for making an enhanced annotated and illustrated bibliography with BibTeX in LaTeX

-## What is this?
-Annotated bibliography on steroids
+## An annotated bibliography for the 21st Century
 An annotated bibliography summarizes notes about papers being read during a research project.
 It is one of several methods for working with the knowledge gleaned from reading.
+The classic annotated bibliography limits the annotation to one paragraph.

+In contrast, our modern approach is to make the annotation as long and detailed as needed for self-study.
+It is also not limited to prose.
+It can include graphical objects of various types to accelerate recall of the paper's content.

 ![Screenshot 2024-10-24 at 1 40 36 PM](https://github.com/user-attachments/assets/edfd7bd6-85db-40e9-9ad0-53ceb1dc3173)

-This modular form enables the reuse of entries in annotated bibliographies for related projects.
+This modular approach enables the reuse of annotations in the modular annotated bibliographies of related projects.
 It has the following enhanced features that the classic annotated bibliography lacks:

-- No longer restrained by the annote field in BibTeX.
+- No longer restrained by the `annote` field in the BibTeX entry.
-- Modular entries for easy reuse in related projects
+- Modular annotation for easy reuse in related projects.
 - Images
 - Tables
 - Equations